We are in Nicaragua this month, mostly working along side Way of the Cross staff.

 One was pulling out of the terminal as we arrived, and we hopped on, and travelled to the WOTC staff house.
 We arrived while people were still eating breakfast so we visited a bit until devotions.

 Jessica gave a powerful devotion on how we often forget about the “hallowed” nature of God as mentioned at the beginning of the Lord’s Prayer.
-Then she talked about the woman with the alabaster jar and her possible background and what her feelings might have been as she washed and anointed Jesus’ feet with perfume, washing them with her tears and dried them with her hair.
+Then she talked about the woman with the alabaster jar and her possible background and what her feelings might have been as she washed and anointed Jesus’ feet with perfume, washing them with her tears and drying them with her hair.

 We all went to the church where the team will be installing the roof.
 It was pretty obvious why we could not find it last night.
 The church body had decided they liked a location on the main road to Laguna de Apoyo rather than on the side road.
 The church was built on a different site than the one that Ben had visited before.
 The locals we had asked knew what they were talking about.